 The following information should be read in conjunction with the unaudited interim condensed consolidated financial statements of PCTEL, Inc. ("PCTEL," the "Company," "we," "our," and "us") and the notes thereto included in Item 1 of this Quarterly Report on Form 10-Q and in conjunction with the consolidated financial statements for the year ended December 31, 2021 contained in our Annual Report on Form 10-K for the year ended December 31, 2021 (the "2021 Form 10-K").
 This Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act") and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 In some cases, you can identify these forward-looking statements by words such as "may," "will," "plans," "seeks," "expects," "anticipates," "intends," "believes" and words of similar meaning.
 Investors in our common stock are cautioned not to place undue reliance on these forward-looking statements.
-Specifically, these statements include, but are not limited to, statements concerning our future financial performance; growth of our antennas and Industrial IoT business and our test and measurement business; the impact of the acquisition of Smarteq on the Company's ability to offer additional products expand in the European market and through distribution channels, and generate revenue;, the impact of our transition plan for manufacturing inside and outside China; the impact of the ongoing COVID-19 pandemic and the ensuing supply chain disruptions; the impact of geopolitical conditions, including the ongoing conflict in Ukraine and related sanctions, disruption in petroleum and other markets, and cost inflation;; and the anticipated demand for certain products, including those related to public safety, Industrial IoT, 5G (e.g., the Gflex scanning receiver) and intelligent transportation.
+Specifically, these statements include, but are not limited to, statements concerning our future financial performance; growth of our antennas and Industrial IoT business and our test and measurement business; the impact of the acquisition of Smarteq on the Company's ability to offer additional products, expand in the European market and through distribution channels, and generate revenue; the impact of our transition plan for manufacturing inside and outside China; the impact of the COVID-19 pandemic and the ensuing supply chain disruptions; the impact of geopolitical conditions, including the ongoing conflict in Ukraine and related sanctions, disruption in petroleum and other markets; inflation, economic weakness, and potential recession; and the anticipated demand for certain products, including those related to public safety, Industrial IoT, 5G (e.g., the Gflex scanning receiver), agriculture and intelligent transportation.
 These statements are based on management's current expectations and actual results may differ materially from those projected as a result of certain risks and uncertainties.
-Important factors that could cause such differences include, but are not limited to competition within the wireless product industry; volatility and delays in customer demand caused by the COVID-19 pandemic and/or the war in Ukraine; the impact of uncertainty in our supply chain, as well as labor shortages and shipping delays and disruptions; our ability to accurately forecast demand for our products; our ability to successfully integrate Smarteq and any future acquisitions into our existing operations; the impact of uncertainty as a result of doing business in China and Europe; the impact of adverse and uncertain economic and political conditions in the U.S. and international market; the impact of tariffs on certain imports from China; and delays in our sales cycles resulting in the cancellation of purchases of our products; macroeconomic conditions, including inflation and increases in product and material costs; and our ability to grow our business and create, protect and implement new technologies and solutions.
+Important factors that could cause such differences include, but are not limited to, the impact of adverse and uncertain economic and political conditions in the U.S. and international market, including inflationary pressures, economic downturn, and the potential for a recession; inflation and increases in product and material costs; competition within the wireless product industry; volatility and delays in customer demand caused by the COVID-19 pandemic and/or the war in Ukraine, or the economic slowdown; the impact of uncertainty in our supply chain, as well as labor shortages and shipping delays and disruptions; our ability to accurately forecast demand for our products; our ability to successfully integrate Smarteq and any future acquisitions into our existing operations; the impact of uncertainty as a result of doing business in China and Europe; the impact of tariffs on certain imports from China; delays in our sales cycles resulting in the cancellation of purchases of our products; macroeconomic conditions, including inflation and increased in product and material costs; and our ability to grow our business and create, protect and implement new technologies and solutions.
 These and other risks and uncertainties are detailed in our filings with the Securities and Exchange Commission ("SEC").
 These forward-looking statements are made only as of the date hereof.
 We do not undertake, and expressly disclaim, any obligation to update or revise any forward-looking statements whether because of new information, future events or otherwise, except as may be required by applicable law.
 Investors should carefully review the information contained in Item 1A Risk Factors.